Walk One - Risbury, Blackwardine and Humber

 So, on the ground - at this seminal vantage point, it’s clear that Alfred was placing a heavy reliance on his map.
 It’s also true that if you are looking south from Croft Ambrey itself, you’ll get a better perspective of the sighting points along the 20 miles to Stretton Grandison - towards Ledbury.

 Our five-mile investigation of this unheralded area takes us across rolling countryside.
-Some of the arable field paths are quite testing during the growing season, but none of the gradients which also skirt the Humber and Holly brooks are particularly demanding.
+None of the gradients which also skirt the Humber and Holly brooks are particularly demanding.

 Whatever we make of leylines, placing Alfred Watkins at Blackwardine, rather than Bredwardine, gives that modest settlement a unique claim to fame in the wayfinding firmament.
 So, it is here that we find the seat of the conception of “The Old Straight Track” theory.